Recycling collection crew looking like superheroes with Collection Crew logo

 Meet your local crew

-Six recycling collection crews, and a group of sorting staff at the Materials Recycling Facility, kindly let us take their photographs and find out a bit more about them.
+Six recycling collection crews, and a group of sorting staff at the Materials Recycling Facility, kindly let us take their photographs and find out more about them.
 We used the photos and information to make outdoor advertisements and leaflets which we're sending out to the houses on their collection round.
 Here are some of the crews below.

 How you can help your crew